Growing up, my family always emphasized the importance of education.

 Even though having no friends in college, especially when you first start out, is normal, that doesn’t mean the experience isn’t difficult.

-Bottom Line: There are various times and reasons why students are more likely to experience loneliness in college.
-When first starting college, many students are often overwhelmed by the transition and feel homesick or lonely.
+There are various times and reasons why students are more likely to experience loneliness in college.
+When first starting college, many students are often overwhelmed by the transition and f

 Deciding what you want to major in, as well as changing majors or schools can also cause students to feel alone, especially if their group of friends changes.